gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ```
 ## Home Template

-The home page is one of the few special pages Hugo renders automatically.
+The homepage is one of the few special pages Hugo renders automatically.
 As mentioned earlier, it looks in your theme's `layouts/` tree for one of two files:

 1. `index.html`
 1. `_default/list.html`